segmentio/awsbilling/readme.md

 - `ROLLBAR_TOKEN`: a token for error reporting to Rollbar.
 - `ROLLBAR_ENVIRONMENT`: an environment name for error reporting to Rollbar.

+If you use `robo <realm> deploy` to deploy, REDSHIFT_URI, AWS_KEY, AWS_SECRET, SOURCE_BUCKET and STAGING BUCKET will be set for you - they're set in the Terraform configuration for the `billing-to-redshift` ECS role definition.

+However, `robo deploy` isn't optimal since ECS will restart your container every time the script exits, which can lead to the job being run multiple times.
+There should be a better way to do this.
+For now, consider adding a sleep after your query executes in `main.sh`, so ECS won't restart the job immediately, and you have some time to kill it.

 ## Usage

 There are two scripts: `import_finalized.js` and `import_month_to_date.js`.
 Both are intended to be run on a daily schedule, preferably at night.
 Run duration is largely dependent on the size of your DBRs; for large DBRs runs of a few hours are common.

 Invoke either with `--help` for invocation instructions.